PedroVerde1973/Plot_Data_002/README.md

-# Python package plot weather data stored in a csv file.
+# Python package plot weather data stored in a csv file

 The input data file (JCMB_2011.zip) contains minute by minute weather measurements (atmospheric pressure (mBar), wind speed (m/s), relative humidity (%), etc.) covering January to October 2001.
 The code also contains a date-time field.
 Some fields contain erroneous data, which needs to be identified and handled.